 I think everyone who is eligible to open a Roth IRA should consider it.
-The long term tax advantages usually make the Roth IRA a great way to invest for your retirement, giving investors the opportunity to invest for long term growth, and not pay any taxes on their qualified withdrawals in retirement age.
+The long term tax advantages usually make the Roth IRA a great way to invest for your retirement, giving investors the opportunity to invest for long term growth, and not pay any taxes on their qualified withdrawing from roth ira in retirement age.
 Opening a Roth IRA is also very easy, all you need to do is fill out a form or two and make a contribution.
 The most difficult part about opening a Roth IRA is deciding where to open your account, and which investments to purchase.
 I can’t tell you which stock, bond, or mutual fund to purchase, but I can show you a few of the best Roth IRA companies where you can get started.

 Where to Open a Roth IRA

 Examine your investment needs.
 Many financial institutions can act as a custodian for your IRA, and we can break them down into three main categories: banks, mutual fund companies, and brokerage firms.
 Banks usually only offer CDs, money market accounts and similar investments.
 Some banks may offer other investment options, but they often have higher commissions and expense ratios than mutual fund companies or brokerage firms.
 Unless your bank offers a full service brokerage and reasonable costs, you can probably do better with a mutual fund company or a discount brokerage.